ARM-software/arm-trusted-firmware/docs/design_documents/rse.rst

 ..
 Note::

     Extending multiple measurements in the same slot leads to some metadata information loss.
-Since RSS is not constrained on special HW resources to store the measurements and metadata, therefore it is worth considering to store all of them one by one in distinct slots.
+Since RSE is not constrained on special HW resources to store the measurements and metadata, therefore it is worth considering to store all of them one by one in distinct slots.
 However, they are one-by-one included in the platform attestation token.
 So, the number of distinct firmware image measurements has an impact on the size of the attestation token.

-The allocation of the measurement slot among RSS, Root and Realm worlds is platform dependent.
+The allocation of the measurement slot among RSE, Root and Realm worlds is platform dependent.
 The platform must provide an allocation of the measurement slot at build time.
-An example can be found in ``tf-a/plat/arm/board/tc/tc_bl1_measured_boot.c`` Furthermore, the memory, which holds the metadata is also statically allocated in RSS memory.
+An example can be found in ``tf-a/plat/arm/board/tc/tc_bl1_measured_boot.c`` Furthermore, the memory, which holds the metadata is also statically allocated in RSE memory.
 Some of the fields have a static value (measurement algorithm), and some of the values have a dynamic value (measurement value) which is updated by the bootloaders when the firmware image is loaded and measured.
-The metadata structure is defined in ``include/drivers/measured_boot/rss/rss_measured_boot.h``.
+The metadata structure is defined in ``include/drivers/measured_boot/rse/rse_measured_boot.h``.

 .. code-block:: c

-    struct rss_mboot_metadata {
+    struct rse_mboot_metadata {
             unsigned int id;
             uint8_t slot;
             uint8_t signer_id[SIGNER_ID_MAX_SIZE];